pingidentity/pingidentity-devops-getting-started/docs/deployment/deploymentPatterns.md

 #### Orchestration
 Depending on your operating pattern, changes here may be delivered through a rolling update or by configuration replication.

+## Using the PingFederate Terraform provider

+A persistent volume for configuration is recommended when using Terraform to avoid synchronization of engine config.
+See the below section for details on how to configure a persistent volume.

+The terraform configuration should be managed in a repository separate from infrastructure and server profile configuration.
+Changes to the PingFederate configuration via terraform won't require a rolling update to the PingFederate deployment.

+For more information on using the PingFederate Terraform provider, see the [getting started guide](https://terraform.pingidentity.com/getting-started/pingfederate/).

 ## PingFederate Data Mount